Hyatt Regency Yogyakarta Hotel Review: Tradition with Modern Twist

 Serabi Solo Indonesian crispy pancakes with chocolate and jackfruit topping, at Kemangi Bistro restaurant in Hyatt Regency Yogyakarta hotel in Jogjakarta, Indonesia, photo by Ivan Kralj

 The news might be full of Mount Agung eruption in Bali, but the most active Indonesian volcano is located on the island of Java, 28 kilometers north of Yogyakarta.
-Called Mount Merapi (the Mountain of Fire), it erupts regularly since the 16th century, and Indonesians have learned to live with this geological wonder.
+Called Mount Merapi (the Mountain of Fire), it has erupted regularly since the 16th century, and Indonesians have learned to live with this geological wonder.
 The most recent large eruption, the one from 2010, inspired Wayan Durma, the chef of the Hyatt Regency Yogyakarta, to create Lava Egg Merapi, a signature dish of this 5-star hotel.
 With a particular deep oil frying technique, the egg as we know it gets deconstructed into a meal of unique texture, color, and taste.
 Sweet soya sauce resembling lava, and red and green chili symbolizing rock and hot cloud, additionally evoke the Merapi eruption.
 Hyatt Regency Yogyakarta’s cuisine is top-notch, but lava egg is just one of the examples of how local specificities, history, and tradition are transformed into new layers of meaning in Hyatt’s creative environment.

 Hyatt Regency Yogyakarta hotel exterior, architecture of the pyramid, in Jogjakarta, Indonesia, photo by Ivan Kralj